isaaclino/eight-puzzle/README.md

 # The Eight Puzzle
-3 x 3 grid (containing 9 squares).
+3x3 grid (containing 9 squares).
 The object is to move to squares around into different positions to achieve "goal state".